luliatuccu/Weather_Analysis/README.md

 - Develop practical data preprocessing and feature engineering skills.
 - Explore and visualize key weather metrics to derive actionable insights.
 - Apply Python libraries and regex techniques effectively.

----

-This project highlights a combination of data science techniques and Python programming to explore real-world weather data.